jamesdanielwhitford/replit.github.io/tutorials/43-build-a-robot-nft-p2.md

 # Running our application

 To run our frontend, we'll create a simple [Node.js Express](https://expressjs.com/) application.
-Create a file named `frontend.js` in your repl and add the following code to it:
+Create a file named `frontend.js` at the home directory of your repl and add the following code to it:

 ```javascript
 const express = require('express');